Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Can the U.S. economy affect rate hikes here?

-The U.S. economic landscape is finally relenting to the pressures of higher rates, with declining inflation and a more downtrodden jobs market than they've seen in months.
+The U.S. economic landscape was finally relenting to the pressures of higher rates, with declining inflation and a more downtrodden jobs market than they've seen in months.
+However, recent numbers have improved, and another double-rate cut is unlikely.

 Why do we care?
 Economic conditions south of the border can pile on factors weighed by our central bank (and drive higher prices here) to affect its rate decisions.